- Nickname: "CK"

 - Bikes: Honda '07 VFR 800A (ABS.
 Ann Ed.), ‘07 Honda VFR800 (R.I.P.), ‘06 Honda 919, ‘05 Suzuki GS 500F

 - Riding Style: Commuter, Valleyrunner, Sport-Touring

 - Favorite Question: "I'm thinking about buying [insert product here], do you know anything about motorcycles?"

 Chris is a year-rounder who rides as much as possible (excluding ice) and especially enjoys some great twisty roads like those that are found in Delaware County and the Tri-State area (PA/DE/MD).
-Chris and his wife, Candice, occasionally take the “Viffer Swiffer” (2007 Honda VFR800A) for long weekends up and down the east coast, having traveled from Maine down to the Tail of the Dragon with plenty of ground covered in-between.
+Chris and his wife, Candice, occasionally take the “Viffer Swiffer” (2007 Honda VFR800A) for long weekends up and down the east coast, having traveled from Maine down to the Tail of the Dragon with plenty of ground covered in between.

 While not a camper, Chris does specialize in cramming the most amount of gear onto his VFR for long trips.
 He’s an expert on the practicality and functionality of gear and its protective features.
-His next bike would be a Honda Crossrunner, if only they imported them into the US!
+His next bike would be a Honda Crossrunner, if only they imported them into the United States!